terra-money/oracle-feeder/feeder/README.md

 Make sure the Price Server is running.

-We have two ways to start feeder with configs.
+You can start feeder with arguments or env.

 * Arguments
    ``` shell